 Beloved friends, I hope you are resting and enjoying this final day of 2014.
 The Chinese year of the horse has been quite a gallop, hasn’t it?
 Yet when we look back, there is so much to be thankful for.
 Most of all, that we have each other – a conscious, loving community of soulful, heart-centered people nourishing the world with mindfulness, presence, love.

 I personally have felt so supported this year.
-That was diagnosed years ago as a severe deficiency, as an underlying cause of all that was imbalanced in my body, and in my life.
-Given that both Yoga and Ayurveda tells us that all problem arise from “the mind,” I set about to change that.
-So today I really want to pause and give thanks to all who support me, and who support the ways I love and grow and thrive – by every now and then having a read, showing up in a class, attending a workshop or Retreat, dropping me a line, showering us with smiles, or sharing a simple meal.
-I am so fortunate to live the beauty I love, to paraphrase Rumi, and it is due mostly to you, our community of beloved friends and divine souls.
+So today I really want to pause and give thanks to all who support me, and who support the ways I love and grow and thrive – through friendship, showing up in a class, dropping me a line, showering me with smiles, reading this blog, or sharing a simple meal.
+I am so fortunate to live the beauty I love, to paraphrase Rumi, and it is due mostly to you, my community of beloved friends and divine souls.

 So, today I give thanks for you.

 Here is my gift.
 A little bite of sweet, tart, rich, light up the new year deliciousness.
 You can make it right now in ten minutes if you have a bar of dark chocolate (who doesn’t after the holidays?) and a basket of fresh raspberries in your pantry.
-You can actually make it with any fruit, but red is best for the color, and raspberries give it just the right pop.
+You can actually make it with any fruit, but raspberries are gorgeous for the color, and a tart contrast to the creamy chocolate.